-The W. P. Schmitz Foundation, in accordance with §58 Section 7a of the German Fiscal code, has allocated, from the surplus of earnings over costs from the administration of the item of real estate in Mönchengladbach, a sum of $\notin$ 253 K to its unrestricted reserves.
+The W. P. Schmitz Foundation, in accordance with §58 Section 7a of the German Fiscal code, has allocated, from the surplus of earnings over costs from the administration of the item of real estate in Mönchengladbach, a total sum of € 268 K to its unrestricted reserves.
+In the reporting year a sum for the amount of € 15 K has been allocated.